Hotpoint & Indesit gas cooker safety notice

 | ID67G0MMB/UK |

-Your appliance must also fall within the production batch of 25 October – 22 November 2024 to be affected.
+Your appliance must also fall within the production batch of 25 October to 22 November 2024 to be affected.
 The official safety site will confirm this when you enter your model and serial number.

 -